Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989

 - Punishment:

-- The minimum punishment in most cases is six months of imprisonment, while the maximum is five years sentence and with fine.
+- The minimum punishment in most cases is six months of imprisonment, while the maximum is a five years sentence and with fine.

 - In some cases, the minimum is enhanced to one year while the maximum goes up to life imprisonment or even a death sentence.

 - Section 4 of the act deals with punishment for neglect of duties by a public servant.
-According to this section if a public servant, who is not a member of the SC or ST, deliberately neglects his duties, which he should perform under the Act, he is liable for punishment with imprisonment up to six months.
+According to this section, if a public servant, who is not a member of the SC or ST, deliberately neglects his duties, which he should perform under the Act, he is liable for punishment with imprisonment up to six months.

-- According to the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Rules, 1995, the District Magistrate or the Sub-Divisional Magistrate, or any other Executive Magistrate shall make arrangements for providing immediate relief in cash or in kind, or both, to the victims of atrocity, their family members, and dependents.
+- According to the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Rules, 1995, the District Magistrate or the Sub-Divisional Magistrate, or any other Executive Magistrate, shall make arrangements for providing immediate relief in cash or in kind, or both, to the victims of atrocity, their family members, and dependents.

-Such immediate relief shall also include food, water, clothing, shelter, medical aid, transport facilities, and other essential items necessary for human beings.
+- Such immediate relief shall also include food, water, clothing, shelter, medical aid, transport facilities, and other essential items necessary for human beings.

-Q1: Who is a Public Prosecutor?
+Q1: What is a cognizable offence?